-The player is asked to solve many puzzles in order to progress through the game.
-There are no scenes of action or violence.
-There is no time limit and no threat of death.
-Instead, the world of Myst is calm and serene, drawing the player in with its atmospheric music and sounds as they uncover the secrets of the mysterious island at their on pace.
+The player is presented with many puzzles that must be solved in order to progress, some of which are integrated into the environment and may not be immediately apparent as puzzles.
+There is no explicit violence, no time limit and no threat of death; the world of Myst is serene and designed to immerse players in its atmospheric presentation as they unravel the secrets of the mysterious island at their own pace.

 Myst has multiple endings.
 After the Stranger locates all but one of the red or blue pages, Sirrus and Achenar are able to tell him where the fifth pages are hidden.
 If either of them are given the fifth and final page of their book, they will be set free.
 However, each brother stresses the fact that the other cannot be trusted, and implores you bring only their own respective page, and not the other.